Linuxfabrik/monitoring-plugins/check-plugins/rocketchat-stats/README.md

 Monitors Rocket.Chat server statistics via the API, including total users, active users, online users, channels, messages, uploads, and file storage usage.
 Requires a user with "view-statistics" permission.
+The figures are reported for trending and never alert on their own.

 options:
   -h, --help            show this help message and exit